bunup/templates/ts-lib-monorepo/CONTRIBUTING.md

 If you have any questions, please open an issue for discussion.

-Thank you for contributing to ts-lib-monorepo!
+Thank you for contributing to my-ts-lib!